DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * [The official site](https://casaos.io)

-Easy to also create public shares, easy to deploy docker containers from their *"app store"*
+Easy to create public shares, easy to deploy docker containers from their *"app store"*

 #### Installation